 Sustainable Facilities Management – The Vital Role FMs Can Play

-We all have to do our bit to address the climate crisis and its impact on the planet and its people.
-As a Facilities Manager, you can play a vital role by employing sustainable facilities management practices.
+As a facilities manager, you can play a vital role in reducing emissions by employing sustainable facilities management practices.
 Let’s start with the basics.
-What is sustainable facilities management?

 Here’s why sustainable facilities management is so important — and how you can implement sustainable practices within your own organization.

-Why sustainable facilities management is important
+Benefits of sustainable facilities management

-There are lots of reasons to champion sustainability at your workplace.
+Other than being the morally right thing to do, there are lots of reasons to champion sustainability at your workplace.

 Commit to going green, and you may find it easier to recruit top talent — and hold on to existing staff.

-How facilities managers can improve sustainability
+7 things facilities managers can do to improve workplace sustainability

 If you’re committed to sustainable facilities management, there’s no better time to take action.
 The widespread adoption of hybrid working has created an enormous opportunity to reconsider how we use spaces and resources within the workplace.